erik-adelbert/aoc/2025/README.md

 By determining this cutoff early, we can **[prune](https://en.wikipedia.org/wiki/Decision_tree_pruning) the edge set from ~500k to ~5k**, dramatically reducing the work.

-This greatly improves runtime because Kruskal’s algorithm—along with the heap and the disjoint-set union (DSU)—runs in time proportional to `O(E log E)`, and reducing `E` by two orders of magnitude makes the whole process significantly faster.
+This greatly improves runtime because Kruskal’s algorithm—along with the ~~heap~~ sorting and the disjoint-set union (DSU)—runs in time proportional to `O(E log E)`, and reducing `E` by two orders of magnitude makes the whole process significantly faster.

 `<EDIT>` I've replaced the heap by a sort to make the code lighter and actually faster.